General Info – summary

 Flowers

-The greenish to creamy yellow/green and heavily scented Flowers appear together with the new leaves.
+The greenish to creamy yellow/green and heavily scented small Flowers appear together with the new leaves.
 They develop in up to 4 small axillary Spikes (simple indeterminate inflorescence with sessile flowers on a single unbranched stalk).
 These spikes are up to 5 x 1cm and occur in leaf axils.
 The flowers are bisexual and actinomorphic (Regular, symmetrical and are vertically divisible into similar halves by more than 1 plane passing through the axis).
 The Receptacle (that expanded tip of the flower stalk from which the floral parts develop) is divided into an upper and lower part.
 Individual flowers have a Calyx containing 4 Sepals.
 These form an extension above the ovary.
 The 4 Petals in the Corolla have lobes that are triangular and fringed with hairs.
 The 8 Stamens are in 2 whorls, which are borne inside the upper receptacle.
 The Anthers are dorsifixed (attached by or at the back) and versatile (hung or attached near the middle, and usually move freely).
-Within the Gynoecium (the female element of the flower) is a single pistil composed of the completely inferior 1-locular Ovary and the free Style ending in the Stigma.
+Within the Gynoecium (the female element of the flower) is a single Pistil composed of the completely inferior, 1-locular Ovary and the free Style ending in the Stigma.
 The ovary has 1 Locule (chamber within an ovary).
 The inferior ovary can be mistaken for a Pedicle (flower stalk).
 (Sep-Feb).

 Fruit

-The sticky when young, 4-winged, low density, indehiscent Fruit rests on a stalk (photo 131), is almost ovoid and up to 3 x 2,5cm.
+The sticky when young, 4-winged, low density, indehiscent Fruit rests on a stalk (photo 131), is round to almost ovoid and up to 3 x 2,5cm.
 It usually has 4 distinct thin papery wings that are up to 7mm wide and have a satiny sheen.
 Young green fruit is sticky whereas mature fruit has a satiny sheen and becomes a glossy yellowish green to reddish-brown (photo 131).
 The fruit remains on the tree for an extended period and contains a single Seed that lacks endosperm (the starch and oil-containing tissue of many seeds; often referred to as the albumen).
-(Jan-May and may remain to-Oct).
+(Jan-May and may remain until Oct).

 Distribution & Ecology